How to reduce the impact of a flood on the cheap

 If you are at risk of surface water flooding, do listen to weather warnings/local radio if it starts raining extremely hard.
 You’ll have to act quickly, so it is really important that have written a flood plan.
 Know what you want to move out of harms way first.
 Don’t forget your car.
 You don’t want a flooded house and a flooded car!

-For any eternal doors, put wide waterproof tape (gaffer tape) up to about .6 metre up the doors and along the bottom of the door. (if it does start to leak, leave it in place, it will be holding back a huge volume of water!) and/or using the gaffer tape, fix a large piece of plastic over the door and weigh that down.
-You can also cut a large piece of wood to size and using silicone sealant that ‘goes off ‘very quickly, you could fit this over the door openings.
-(You’ll need some solvent to remove it afterwards.)
+For any external doors, put wide waterproof aluminium tape up to about .6 metre up the doors and along the bottom of the door (if it does start to leak, leave it in place, it will be holding back a huge volume of water!) and/or using the aluminium tape or gaffer tape, fix a large piece of plastic over the door and weigh that down.
+You can also cut a large piece of wood to size and using silicone sealant that ‘goes off ‘very quickly, you could fit this over the door openings (you’ll need some solvent to remove it afterwards).
 This will need cutting to size in advance of any flood.
 You can also make wooden slots to slot the wood into and then seal it.
-(Pictured.)
 This will need advance preparation and have where its stored written into your plan.

 If you can invest in some large absorbent cushions (they are a bit like babies’ nappies for giants!) they will help soak up any water that does come through the gaffer tape.
 You may be able to share the cost of a box with neighbours.
 They are also useful for soaking up water after the flood, as each one can absorb up to twenty litres of water.